zaeendesouza/confidently/README.md

 label define quality 1 "Poor" 2 "Fair" 3 "Average" 4 "Good" 5 "Excellent"
 label values rep78 quality

+* run the do file that contains the program do "confidently_beta.do"

 * running the command with and without by() specified! confidently price, over(rep78) by(foreign)